ritstudentgovernment/accounts-saml2/README.md

 {
   "saml": {
     "loginUrl": "/login",
+    "protocol": "https",
+    "host": "local.cis-dev.brown.edu:3000",
-    "callbackUrl": "/login/callback",
+    "path": "/login/callback",
     // Supply remaining passport-saml options here.
   }
 }
 ```

-For file options, specify a **canonical** path.

-For URL options, specify a **relative** path which will be resolved.
+For file options, inline the values.
+There isn't a clean way to read files from Packages.
+Options include using Node's `fs`,
+or the app reading the file and passing to the package.
+The Assets API isn't available i.e. packages can't read user assets.
+For more discussion, see this: https://github.com/meteor/meteor/issues/1382.
+For a hacky fix, see this: https://github.com/lookback/meteor-emails/blob/master/utils.coffee.

 There are extra (non passport-saml) options that be provided.
 They are:
 - `serviceProviderCert`: Path to the Service Provider certificate file.